ESPN Troubles Cloud Disney Earnings; Apple Surpasses $800 Billion Mark

 In the quarter that ended April 1, Disney's media division, which includes ESPN, reported $2.22 billion in operating income, a 3 percent decline.

 The sports network has been losing subscribers and dealing with higher programming costs.
-Despite increased advertising sales and subscribers fee, Disney said ESPN was hurt by costs related to college football playoff games and a new contract for the rights to NBA games.
+Despite increased advertising sales and subscriber fees, Disney said ESPN was hurt by costs related to college football playoff games and a new contract for the rights to NBA games.

 Reuters reports: